-The links below reflect my public-facing writing.
-This includes digital scholarship, online articles, personal reflections or advice, and other media projects.
-For more information on and examples of public engagement, see my padlet collection.
+Below you will find links to my my public-facing writing.
+This includes digital scholarship, online articles, scholarship and studies on the fields of East Asia and Japan, personal reflections or advice, and other media projects.
+For more information on and links to examples of public engagement, see my padlet collection.

-The following short articles were written as a part of my time working as Library Assistant for Japanese Special Collections at the University of Michigan's Harlan Hatcher Graduate Library: Asia Library.
-They showcase manuscripts found in the collection in the library's blog, Notes from Asia Library, and were published between May and August 2019.
-The image to the right is the seal of the Kamada Collection.
+These short articles were written as a part of my time working as Library Assistant for Japanese Special Collections at the University of Michigan's Harlan Hatcher Graduate Library: Asia Library.
+They showcase manuscripts found in the collection via the library's blog, Notes from Asia Library, and were published between May and August 2019.

 This article, originally featured on my blogWhat Can I Do with a B.A. in Japanese Studies?, is aimed at students currently considering PhD programs in Japan Studies.
 It highlights a variety of factors related to potential graduate programs that are useful to evaluate when selecting a suitable university and department.

 This article, originally featured on my blogWhat Can I Do with a B.A. in Japanese Studies?, discusses effective strategies for building and maintaining relationships in the field, from undergraduate relationships through graduate school and beyond.

 Thanks for visiting!
 If you found any of my projects or pieces of writing useful, please consider supporting me via Patreon.
 A lot of invisible digital labor goes into these projects, which I do in my spare time.
 Support from the community I do this for means a lot to me and helps keep this site running. 🙂